floschl/pysamosa/README.md

 Linux is the recommended operation system (OS), however, Windows should work as well.

-- Download and install git-lfs (large file storage (LFS)) from [here](https://git-lfs.github.com/).
-- Download and install Miniconda from [here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).
-- A Windows C/C++ compiler might be required to install, e.g. MSCV shipped with the free [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/)
+- A Windows C/C++ compiler may be required for installation, e.g. MSCV, which comes with the free [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/)
+- Optional: Download and install Miniconda from [here](https://repo.anaconda. com/miniconda/Miniconda3-latest-Windows-x86_64.exe).

 ### IDE

-It is highly recommended to use a proper Python IDE, e.g. PyCharm, which is [free](https://www.jetbrains.com/pycharm/download/) for non-commercial projects.
+It is highly recommended to use a proper Python IDE, such as PyCharm, which is [free](https://www.jetbrains.com/pycharm/download/) for non-commercial projects.
-Using the IDE allows to familiarise with the code and debug.
+Using the IDE will allow you to familiarise yourself with the code and debug it.

 ## Getting-started